 In Rendsburg I found a bike store with an air hose so I could check my tire pressure and fill up.
-It’s much easier to cycle if you always have the right air pressure in your tyres, and when you carrying extra weight with your cycling bags you need to check every day.
+It’s much easier to cycle if you always have the correct air pressure in your tyres, and when you carry extra weight with your cycling bags you need to check every day.

 I cycled through Rendsburg, as I still had some distance to go to my overnight location, which was in the hamlet of Struxdorf.

 I had booked my overnight stay in a converted farmhouse in the village of Struxdorf.
 I got there a little late, I had been in contact with the host by phone, it took me longer than I expected to get there.
 My host lived there alone, working in an engineering job for a large military contractor in Flensburg.